 - You can find a few shacks and kiosks selling knick-knacks at almost all the beaches.
 So you really don’t have to worry about food.

-- Neil Island is not for the people who wish to party late into the night, it’s perfect for people who enjoy slow travel.
+- Neil Island is not for the people who wish to party late into the night, in fact it’s perfect for people who enjoy slow travel.

 - Carry lots of flowy dresses and kimonos to be fashion forward on your Neil Island holiday.